Explosion Outside US Embassy in Oslo: No Injuries Reported, Investigation Underway - PRESS AI WORLD

 side-post-image

-• No injuries were reported, and investigations are underway.
+• No injuries were reported, but the embassy sustained minor damage.

 SHARE THIS ARTICLE: